Mercury World Tour: Background

 On December 14, 2021, the band announced twelve Canadian tour dates with AVIV serving as the opening act.

 On February 25, 2022, the band announced the cancellation of tour dates in Ukraine and Russia, due to the ongoing Russian invasion of Ukraine.

 On March 25, 2022, the band announced a second North American leg of the tour, with Macklemore and Kings Elliot serving as opening acts.
 On April 6, the band announced that Mother Mother would serve as opening act for the European leg of the tour.

 On August 4, 2022, the band announced the shows of South American leg of the tour.
 However, on October 17, 2022, just one day before they were set to begin, the shows were postponed due to health issues with lead singer Dan Reynolds.
 The new dates, scheduled to take place in March 2023, were announced in November.

-On November 25, 2022, the Live Nation Entertainment announced an additional number of performances in Europe, extending the tour up to September 8, 2023.
+On November 25, 2022, Live Nation Entertainment announced an additional number of performances in Europe, extending the tour up to September 10, 2023.

-Set list

-This set list was taken from the show in Sao Paulo, Rio on February 28, 2023.
-It may not represent all dates of the tour.